Does Your Hair Need Olaplex’s No. 7 Bonding Oil?

 Image – Olaplex

 This is new, up-to-date information.
-We updated this article in July 2023 to add our further thoughts on the serum, complete with updated prices.
+We updated this article in April 2024 to add our further thoughts on the serum, complete with updated prices.

 Olaplex No. 7 Bonding Oil review

-A silicone-based serum, this product acts more like a traditional hair serum than an oil- but with the added benefits of Olaplex’s patented hair bond builder, which the company says helps to rebuild disulphide bonds (the bonds which hold hair’s structure together).
+A silicone-based serum, this product acts more like a traditional hair serum than an oil – but with the added benefits of Olaplex’s patented hair bond builder, which the company says helps to rebuild disulphide bonds (the bonds which hold hair’s structure together).

 Designed to add shine and offer UV and heat protection up to 450 degrees, No. 7 is a lightweight product which is easy to work through hair and can be used on both wet and dry strands.